Bias-Variance Tradeoffs in Joint Spectral Embeddings: Introduction

-A class of models that have seen success in capturing multiplex network phenomena, such as multilayer and time varying community structure, while remaining analytically tractable are latent position models (LPM) extended to multiplex data \parencite{OmniCLT,wang2017,nielsen2018,arroyo2019}.
-LPMs for single networks posit that the vertices are each associated to a point in a low dimensional space \parencite{Hoff2002, RDPG, CLS, rubindelanchy2017}.
-One of the most ubiquitous random graph models of this type is the Random Dot Product Graph (RDPG) \parencite{RDPG}.
-Under this model, each vertex in the network is associated with a \textit{latent position} in a low dimensional Euclidean space and edge connection probabilities are given by the inner product of each vector-pair in this space.
-Estimates of these vectors, entitled \textit{node embeddings}, are then amenable to statistical analysis using familiar techniques from multivariate statistics and machine learning \parencite{Luxburg2007, RDPGSurvey, PerfectClustering}.
-In characterizing the behavior of these estimates, one can derive guarantees on the statistical algorithms that utilize these node representations \parencite{PerfectClustering, Semi-Par, EigenCLT, OmniCLT}.
+A class of models that have seen success in capturing multiplex network phenomena, such as multilayer and time varying community structure, while remaining analytically tractable are latent position models (LPM) extended to multiplex data \cite{OmniCLT, wang2017, nielsen2018, arroyo2019, jones2020multilayer, macdonald2021latent}.
+LPMs for single networks posit that the vertices are each associated with a {\em latent position} in a low dimensional space \parencite{Hoff2002, CLS, rubindelanchy2017}, and one of the most ubiquitous examples is the Random Dot Product Graph (RDPG) \parencite{RDPG}.
+Under this model, edge connection probabilities are given by the inner product of the incidents nodes' latent positions.
+Estimates of these vectors, called \textit{node embeddings}, are then amenable to statistical analysis using familiar techniques from multivariate statistics and machine learning \parencite{Luxburg2007, RDPGSurvey, PerfectClustering}.
+In characterizing the behavior of these estimates, one can derive guarantees on the statistical algorithms that use these node representations \parencite{PerfectClustering, Semi-Par, EigenCLT, OmniCLT}.